Reversible Encryption

 Can I decrypt only some values?

-Currently, decryption processes all encrypted tokens in the text.
-You cannot selectively decrypt individual values while leaving others encrypted.
+Right now, decryption processes all encrypted tokens in the text at once.
+You cannot decrypt just one value while leaving the rest encrypted.

 Can I decrypt via API?

 Yes.
-Use POST /api/presidio/deanonymize with the encrypted text and your key.
-The API returns the fully restored original text.
+Call POST /api/presidio/deanonymize with the encrypted text and your key.
+The API sends back your fully restored original text.

 Related Features

-Explore other capabilities that work seamlessly with reversible encryption
+Explore other features that work well with reversible encryption.

 All Anonymization Methods

-Compare all 5 anonymization methods: Replace, Redact, Hash, Encrypt, and Mask.
-Choose the right one for your use case.
+Compare all 7 anonymization methods: Replace, Redact, Hash, Encrypt, Asymmetric Encrypt, Mask, and Keep.
+Pick the right one for your use case.

 Zero-Knowledge Security

 Your password never leaves your device.
-Same security principles that protect your encryption keys.
+These are the same security principles that protect your encryption keys.

 MCP Server Integration

-Use reversible encryption directly in Claude Desktop, Cursor, and VS Code with our MCP server.
+Use reversible encryption directly in Claude Desktop, Cursor, and VS Code.
+Our MCP server makes this possible.